 The idea that winning is easy, however, is very far from the truth.
 A lot of sports betting beginners mistakenly believe that all they need to do to win money is make accurate predictions about the outcome of sports events.
 They assume that they’ll be able to make these accurate predictions if they know enough about the relevant sports.
 Unfortunately, they’re completely wrong.

 One of the main goals in sports betting IS to make accurate predictions.
 That’s obvious.
 And if anyone was able to accurately predict the outcome of sports betting with unfailing consistency, then they’d be able to make a lot of money.
-That’s simply not possible though.
+That’s simply not possible, though.
 Even with an encyclopedic sports knowledge, sports are just too unpredictable.

 Successful sports bettors aren’t only able to make accurate predictions, but they’re also able to identify when the odds are at a favorable place to make a wager.
 In addition to that, these bettors know how to properly manage their bankrolls and carry out all the necessary research and analysis effectively.
 In short, the requirements for successful sports betting go way beyond an extensive sports knowledge.

 The articles in this third section of our introduction to sports betting will help you to understand more about these requirements.
 Even better, they will help you develop the skills you need to be successful.
-They’re aimed at beginners, so the information and advice is all on a fairly basic level.
+They’re aimed at beginners, so the information and advice are all on a fairly basic level.
 It should be very easy to understand.

 Don’t really care to develop your betting skills?
 Then please at least take the time to read the following two articles.
 They are packed full of very simple advice that will help you form good betting habits from the moment you start and should prevent you from making too many costly mistakes.

-Ideally you should read the following articles too.
+Ideally, you should read the following articles, too.
 They won’t necessarily turn you into an instant winner, but they can certainly teach you some valuable lessons.